EllenMcG/PFDA/project/README.md

 ## Project Goal
 This project will focus on pulling from [Met Éireann](https://www.met.ie/) for analysis.
 The main objectives of this project will be to
-- Calculate average monthly rain per decade
+- Review average temperature per decade.
-- Estimate daily power output
+- Estimate daily power output and est total days above threshold.
+- Investigate past weather events.
+- Use logistic regression to predict dry/wet days/hours.
+- Investigate if an ARIMA model can be used for forecasting

 ## The Dataset
 Data was downloaded from the Historical web page for the weather station in Belmullet (shown below).